nikitavoloboev/flow/readme.md

-  commit           Generate a commit message with GPT-5 nano and create the commit commitPush       Generate a commit message, commit, and push to the default remote commitReviewAndPush Generate a commit message, review it interactively, commit, and push branch           Create a git branch from the clipboard name clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
+  commit           Generate a commit message with GPT-5 nano and create the commit commitPush       Generate a commit message, commit, and push to the default remote commitReviewAndPush Generate a commit message, review it interactively, commit, and push branchFromClipboard Create a git branch from the clipboard name clone            Clone a GitHub repository into ~/gh/<owner>/<repo>
   gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed updateGoVersion  Upgrade Go using the workspace script